nathancfox/single-cell-database/docs/scdb_spec_working.md

 Inside `src/`, there are multiple folders, each corresponding to a version of the code providing database access.
 They are all named `vVERSION_NUMBER` (e.g. `v0.2`).
-There is also a symbolic link named `current` that links to the latest version.
-There is also a file called `setup.sh`.
+There is also a symbolic link named `current` that links to the latest version, and a version named `devel` that may be changed without warning.
+Additionally, there is a file called `setup`.
 This is a bash script that should be "sourced" in order to provide import access to the Python code.
+It **must** be "sourced" and not run, in order to change environment variables (i.e. `source setup` not `./setup`).
 It allows specifying a specific version.
 Each version contains a Python package called `scdb`. `scdb` also contains a R script called `access.R` that provides similar functions, but in R.

 Inside `database/`, there are 2 files and `n` folders, where `n` is the number of entries in the database.
 There should be no other files or folders in this